 A recent University of Utah Education graduate with a teaching certification looking for a high school history English or Writing teaching position.
 I’m a passionate writer who’s been published in 2 literary journals and who has a desire to allow students to use writing to get ahead in life the same way it helped me.

 Mention the subject and position you’re interested in

 Say something about who you are and what you’re good at

 Be addressed to the specific job you’re applying for

-It’s obvious: the way you include your experience for a teaching job has to be tailored to the kind of school to which you’re applying.
+The way you include your experience for a teaching job has to be tailored.

 If you’re applying to a school with another focus, make sure you highlight how your experience makes you qualified to address it.